GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ```bash
 sed -i.old 's/chr/chromosome/g' example.bed
 ```
+!!! info ""
+    `-i` to edit files in-place instead of printing to standard output

 * Print specific lines of the file

 To print a specific line you can use the address function.
 Note that by default, `sed` will stream the entire file, so when you are interested in specific lines only, you will have to suppress this feature using the option `-n`.